THE KOI KEEPER

 SYNOPSIS

 Bangkok, Thailand.
-Sybil Harrington, 18, Japanese-American, trains in judo with her Thai bodyguard Supatra, under the watchful eye of her stepfather Clay, a U.S. diplomat.
-Her free-spirited mother, Kimberly, whisks her to a wild rooftop party — leading to a bitter spat with Clay.
-The next day, Kimberly visits her lover, the enigmatic crime boss Toshiro.
-After stealing drugs from him, she dies in a mysterious fall.
+Sybil Harrington, 18, Japanese-American, trains in judo with her Thai bodyguard Supatra.
+Her stepfather Clay, a U.S. diplomat, watches over her carefully — perhaps too carefully.
+Her free-spirited mother Kimberly whisks her to a wild rooftop party, sparking a bitter spat with Clay.
+The next day, Kimberly visits her secret lover, the enigmatic crime boss Toshiro Shingen.
+She leaves inebriated and unsteady — and dies in a mysterious fall.

 Clay spirals with grief as embassy and police efforts fail to find Sybil.
-He’s sent back to the States, only to quit his diplomat position and return to Bangkok.
-He teams up with Supatra and enlists Police Colonel Wongsawat’s help in his search for Sybil, to no avail.
+Sent back to the States, he quits his diplomatic post and returns to Bangkok — teaming up with Supatra and enlisting Police Colonel Wongsawat in a search that leads nowhere.

-She befriends Ratana, and they plot an escape.
-Toshiro’s men recapture them, and Ratana is killed.
+She befriends Ratana, and together they plot an escape.
+Toshiro’s men recapture them.

-To survive in this environment, Sybil understands that she must adapt to her new circumstances.
-She assumes a new identity — “Hira”– and becomes the koi keeper.
-Her rival, the lethal Golden Girl, grows jealous.
+To survive, she must stop fighting and start adapting.
+She assumes a new identity — “Hira” — and becomes the koi keeper.
+Her rival, the lethal Golden Girl, grows increasingly jealous of her rising status.

 When the koi are poisoned, Sybil challenges Golden Girl to a fight and drowns her.
 Toshiro marries Sybil in a Shinto ceremony.
-Then, Sybil discovers his hidden shrine to Kimberly — evidence he was once her lover.
-Horrified, she confronts him.
-He offers to kill himself but ends up giving Sybil his sword.
+Then she discovers his hidden shrine — to Kimberly — proof that he was once her mother’s lover.
+Confronting him, she watches him offer his own life in penance.
+She chooses differently: she appears to forgive him, and he places his sword in her hands.

-Intending to kill Clay with the sword, Sybil infiltrates his apartment, and blames him for Kimberly’s death.
-She returns and tells Toshiro the deed is done.
+She uses it to infiltrate Clay’s apartment, blaming him for Kimberly’s death — and returns to Toshiro claiming the deed is done.
 But Clay is alive.
-Toshiro spots him on a train platform, and a fight between the men ensues — until Sybil intervenes.
-She uses the redirection move Clay and Supatra had taught her and hurls Toshiro off the train, saving Clay’s life.
+When Toshiro spots him on a train platform, a fight erupts between the two men — until Sybil intervenes.
+Using the redirection technique Supatra had taught her, she hurls Toshiro off the train, saving Clay and herself.

-In the epilogue, Clay sits in a Thai jail when Sybil appears — poised, steely, transformed.
-She tells him he’s being released.
+In the epilogue, Clay sits in a Thai jail when Sybil appears — poised, steely, transformed, the police deferring to her.
+She tells Clay he’s being released.